-STEP 2: Paint the tissue paper.
-Paint with lots of layers.
+Paint the white tissue paper with lots of layers.
 You can let the paper dry in-between the layers or layer the paint wet.
 You can use lots of different things to create textures.
 I ended up using different sized paint brushes, a sponge, pencil erasers for dotting, and a toothpick for dragging through the paint.
 I put a piece of computer paper under my tissue paper to catch the paint bleeding through.
 Make sure to lift the tissue paper up after each layer so it doesn’t stick!

 I had a huge sheet of paper set up to lay the tissue paper sheets on in-between layers.

 My son helped by painting three sheets of tissue paper himself!
 He loved using the sponge.

-STEP 3: Decoupage!
-I tore the tissue paper into tiny pieces and then covered the egg in the Mod Podge.
-I then stuck the tissue paper randomly to the egg and covered the pieces with Mod Podge as I went.
+Once the painted tissue paper had dried, we tore the tissue paper into tiny pieces.
+I covered each egg in Mod Podge and then stuck the tissue paper randomly on the egg until it was covered.
+Add more Mod Podge as you go.
 Older kids will have a lot of fun doing this since anything goes and you don’t have to be precise.

-I decided to get fancy with some of the eggs and add little collage pictures on the eggs just like Eric Carle does in his illustrations!
+If you want to get extra fancy you can make little collage pictures on the eggs just like Eric Carle does in his illustrations!
 For these eggs, I cut out the pieces of tissue paper and applied them the same way I did on the other eggs – except this took longer and took some patience working with such tiny pieces of tissue paper!

 I let them dry overnight and then they were ready to go!